bkopustas/ExpenseTracker/README.md

 + Categories:
   - Entity connection with Expense
   - Logic for categories: CRUD, get expenses in category etc.
-+ when creating an expense, if no date provided then use today's date, if provided use that
 + refactor code (creationDate -> expenseDate, etc.)